openvinotoolkit/openvino/docs/install_guides/configurations-for-intel-gpu.md

 4. Click the **Driver** tab to see the driver version.
    ![](../img/DeviceDriverVersion.PNG)

+You are done updating your device driver and are ready to use your GPU.
 ## What’s Next?

 You can try out the toolkit with: